-In the debate on this passage at the Convention in Saginaw in 1955 and since then, especially at our recent New Ulm Convention, speakers referred to the Greek text of Romans 16,17.
+In the debate on this passage at the Convention in Saginaw in 1955 and since then, especially at our recent New Ulm Convention, speakers referred to the Greek text of Romans 16, 17.
 Some of them implied with their remarks that there is some basic difference between our commonly used English and German translations and the original text.
-The passionate cry came to the Convention: "Back to the Greek!"
-The speaker who made this plea implied thereby that his opponents in the debate had not studied the Greek text and so were guilty of arriving at an incorrect understanding of the passage because the translations do not express the thought of the Greek text correctly.
-When the Convention rejected the report of its Floor Committee, another speaker heralded the action as obedience to Romans 16,17 "in the Greek text."
-What is the simple Christian, the lay delegate at the Convention, to think of such remarks?
-His confidence in the well-known and daily-used German and English translations cannot but be undermined.
+The passionate The speaker who made this plea thereby implied that his apparents in the debate had not study of the action to the text and so were guilfi of arriving attinguarded unterstanding processes the translations do not express the thought of the cry came to the Convention arrived to the Greek!"
+When the Convention are text to the Greek!" rejected the report of its Floor Committee, one speaker heralded the action as obedience to Romans 16, 17 "in the Greek text."
+What is the simple Christian, the lay delegate at the Covention, to think of such remarks?
+His confidence in the well-known German and English translations cannot but be undermined.
 His confidence in his pastor who explained this Word of God to him on the basis of the translations cannot but be shaken.
 His confidence in the whole Bible he reads is undermined.
-By such argumentation it was inplied that not the simple Christian but only the learned theologian, who knows his Greek, can determine the meaning of Scripture.
-By the same argumentation the layman was robbed of the certainty of his faith and his God-given right.

-and prerogative to prove all things.
+By such argumentation it was implied the the simple Christian that only the learned theologian A. Court cannot determine the meaning of Scripture.
+By the same argumentation the layman was robbed of the certainty of his faith and his God-given right and prerogative to prove all things.
 Therefore, we reject any implication by argumentation from the Greek text that this passage is unclear, thus subjecting its meaning to human judgment, and in this way destroying its divine authority.

 Likewise we reject any other argumentation that tends to accomplish the same.
-One such argument is the argument on the basis of a false love, a love unknown to God and the holy writers but developed by the deceitful heart of man, a love which ignores the Second Commandment of the Decalog and the First Petition of the Lord's Prayer.
-The passionate pleas for the exercise of love toward the persistently erring Missouri Synod rather than the application of our passage leave the impression that the God of love cannot possibly be the Author of Romans 16,17.
-In the minds of some the command to separate from errorists seems to conflict with love.
-Others seem to think that God has in His Word given us the choice of one of two paths to travel, either that of love or the way of separation from the persistently erring.
-Such argumentation turns God against Himself, sets one of His words against another, destroys the clarity of this Scripture passage, and nullifies the divine authority of this word.
+One such argument is the argument on the basis of a false love, a love unknown to God and the holy writer but developed by the deceitful heart of man, a love which ignores the Second Commandment of the Decalog and the First Petition of the Lord's Prayer.
+The passionate pleas for the the period of love toward, erring Missouri rather than the application of our passage leave the impression that the God of love cannot the Author of Romans 16, 17.
+In the minds of some the command to separate from errorists has it to the the God, one of two paths to the travel, either that of love or the way of separation from the erring.
+Such argumentation turns God against Himself, sets one of His words against another, destroys the clarity of this Scripture passage, and nullifies the divine authority of God in this word.
 We reject any argumentation that in any way tends to make this passage unclear, thus subjecting its meaning to human judgment, and in this way destroying its divine authority.

-Lord Jesus Christ, with us abide, For round us falls the eventide; Nor let Thy Word, that heav'nly light, For us be ever veiled in night.
-Hymn 292, S. 1
+Lord Jesus Christ, with us abide,

+For round us falls the eventide;

+Nor let Thy Word, that heavinly light,

+For us be ever veiled in night.
+Hymns 292, S. 1

 II.
-ON THE MEANING OF THE VERB, MARK, (σκοπείν) AND ADMONITION.
+ON THE MEANING OF THE VERB, MARK, (skopein) AND ADMONITION.

+Affirm -

-- 1. the meaning of the verb, or to be a careful observing in the interest of, and affecting, the observer without an effect upon the observed, except when the object is reflexive. - 1. the addition of the concept of admonition to the verb, or kently.
+1. the meaning of the verb, skapein, to be a careful observing in the interest of, and affecting, the observer without an effect upon the observed, except in an ease when the observer is identical with the observer.